 Seals were proven to successfully minimise water ingress to an acceptable level.
 Optimal seal plasticity and durability were identified.

-The Filter Protocol requires a minimum of 10 test runs at the design treatable flow rate (MTFR) to demonstrate suspended solids reduction of >80%.
+The NJDEP Filter Protocol requires a minimum of 10 test runs at the design treatable flow rate (MTFR) to demonstrate cumulative suspended solids reduction of >80%.

 Once the minimum of 10 test runs are performed, the technology is then tested to identify the maximum capacity of sediment it can retain prior to failure.
 This can be a handful of test replicates, or many multiples, depending on the technology.

-The tested technology was successfully proven to remove >90% suspended solids at its MTFR, and was submitted for Verification in November 2024.
+The Humefilter UPT1200 was successfully proven to remove >90% suspended solids at its MTFR, and was Verified by NJDEP for 80% in March 2025, in accordance with their maximum reduction limit.

 We aim to help clients bring their ideas to life.
 Our team of designers and engineers has experience in various industries and can provide effective solutions that meet your requirements.
 It is our desire to help clients get the best outcome possible from their prototypes, and we provide feedback from our decades of experience designing, testing and delivering treatment technologies.
 Product development is an iterative process, so our goal is to assist in reducing those iterations and costs for our clients.